jlcunningham2101/password-generator/README.md

 ### Features:

-This application was built with:
+This application is supported by the following:

 - HTML
 - CSS